renatocaliari/contornos/docs/en/contornos.md

   * keep the contorno space and answer for its reason for existing.

 #### Participation
-  * every guardian of an contorno is also a participant in the outer contorno as [agent](#agent).
+  * every guardian of a contorno is also a participant in the outer contorno as [agent](#agent).

 #### Responsibilities
   * _all general responsibilities of contorno participants_.
   * _all own contorno responsibilities_ that are not delegated to internal contornos.
   * bring information from the external contorno to all participants of your contorno.
   * act on [boosters](contornos#boosters) without progress in its contorno.
-  * to propose an contorno strategy, requiring an integrative decision.
+  * to propose a contorno strategy, requiring an integrative decision.
-  * to propose an contorno process, needing an integrative decision.
+  * to propose a contorno process, needing an integrative decision.
   * propose people to support the contorno.
   * take action on direct internal contornos without participants: invite people to them or remove the contorno, with integrative decision.
   * share indicators with the outer contorno, at the frequency suggested by the outer contorno.